Schneider Electric's Clayton on the power of mentoring - NewsBreak

 Schneider Electric's Clayton on the power of mentoring

-NEW YORK (Reuters) - Annette Clayton is well aware of how few women there are in the energy industry.
+NEW YORK, Dec 30 (Reuters) - Annette Clayton is well aware of how few women there are in the energy industry.
 She is using her power as one of the most senior females in the field to change it.

 “I'm a huge believer in mentoring,” says Clayton, who is CEO and president of the North America Operations of Schneider Electric, which is headquartered in Rueil-Malmaison, France.